pfoo360/Nepenthes/README.md

 I was inspired to create this project after watching [this video](https://www.youtube.com/watch?v=vG824vBdYY8).
 I also wanted to learn about and implement GraphQL so this project serves as an excuse to try out that piece of technology too.

-Nepenthes, named after a genus of carnivorous plants, is a work-management app designed to help organize the development of software.
+Nepenthes, named after a genus of carnivorous plants, is a work-management app designed to help organize the development of software via a ticketing system.

 [Click here for a walkthrough.](#walkthrough)